gkarthiks/argo-apid-helper/README.md

 ![License](https://img.shields.io/github/license/gkarthiks/argo-apid-helper.svg)

-*API Deprecation Helper* aims to provide an agentless way of listing all the deprecated APIs in the Kubernetes Cluster tha ismanaged by ArgoCD.
+*API Deprecation Helper* aims to provide an agent less way of listing all the deprecated APIs in the Kubernetes Cluster that is managed by ArgoCD.

 This helper service utilizes the *Kubernetes Secrets* created by ArgoCD to connect to the clusters.
 By which it gains the same privilege to read all the APIs and the workloads that are deployed on the associated deprecated APIs in that cluster.
 Although using the same privileges, it only reads from the cluster.